lars-erik/Umbraco.CodeGen/readme.md

 CodeDom based generation of types with ModelsBuilder.
 Completely extendable and modifyable on all levels.

-Generated classes are clean, partial, all virtual for painless extension.
+Builtin generated classes are clean, partial, all virtual for painless extension.

 For now ignores all ModelsBuilder logic for parsing existing partials.

-For now not possible to swap factory, but configuration imminent.

 Example appSettings for configuring ModelsBuilder to use CodeDom:
 (and save to ~/Models)